Naloxone kits are now available on campus

 You can protect yourself from getting the flu by practising regular handwashing and getting the flu shot.

-You can receive a flu shot at Health Services.
-Please visit us or call us (604-323-5256) to book an appointment.More information about the flu and the flu shot, including other locations where it may be obtained, can be found at ImmunizeBC and HealthLinkBC
+The flu shot is available now at Health Services and in the main foyer on October 30/31 and November 6/7 from 10am-2pm.More information about the flu and the flu shot, including other locations where it may be obtained, can be found at ImmunizeBC and HealthLinkBC